Indefinite Leave to Remain (ILR) lets foreign nationals live and work in the UK free from immigration restrictions.

 You are still allowed to spend some time abroad, but it must be ascribed to the original purpose of your visa.
-For example, if you are on a Tier 2 Visa as a foreign worker, you can still take part in international business trips.
+For example, if you are on a Skilled Worker Visa as a foreign worker, you can still take part in international business trips.

 The UK immigration law grants you a period of allowable absences.
 You are required to keep written records of your travels.
 However, the following visa categories are exempt from providing reasons for their absences:

 - Tier 1 Visa holders;

 Urgent and compelling circumstances, such as terminal illness, are accepted as allowable absences.
 They do not break your ILR continuous period, but they still count towards your 180-days limit.